jacob13smith/market-watcher/README.md

 * Setup .env file credentials to work with your mongo database.
 Set the secret to a random hash ( this is for sessions ).
 * `yarn` installs all dependencies.
-* `yarn build` runs webpack and compiles everything in public/js/public.js.
+* `yarn build` runs webpack based on NODE_ENV and compiles everything in dist/.
 * `yarn start` runs node index.js to start the server.

 ### Back-end folers/files ###